-By using the best run lodges, which in turn employ the most highly trained and specialised guides – our India wildlife holidays will please even the most ardent naturalist or wildlife lover.
+By using the best run lodges, which in turn employ the most highly trained and specialised guides – our India wildlife holidays will satisfy even the most ardent naturalist or wildlife lover.

 Day 1 Delhi

-You will be met by our local staff on arrival in Delhi and transferred to your hotel for an overnight stay before departure for Satpura tomorrow morning.
+You will be met at Delhi International Airport by our local staff on arrival and transferred to your hotel for an overnight stay, before departing for Satpura early tomorrow morning.

 Day 2 Satpura

 Fly to Bhopal.
 You will be met on arrival and driven to Satpura.

 Your accommodation here Forsyth, is a small eco-friendly wildlife lodge set in 17 hectares of reclaimed jungle at the edge of the Satpura Tiger Reserve.
 It consists of independent cottages, built out of cob and sited to offer unique vantage points into the landscape; they provide simple yet comfortable accommodation.
 As it is not ‘tiger-centric’, Forsyth does not have the crowds that many of India’s other wildlife sanctuaries have; a stay here promises to provide a meaningful, sustainable wildlife and wilderness experience.

 Established in 1981, the Satpura National Park covers an area of 524 sq kms of the unique central Indian highland ecosystem.
 The terrain is extremely rugged and largely hilly and consists of sandstone peaks, deep narrow gorges, ravines, waterfalls and dense forests.